 The purpose of this article is to clear up issues with casting in C++.

-There are many times when calling subroutines or assigning results from returns, the situation arises that types don't match, and C++ strict typing appears to get in the way.
-There are several solutions to this problem, including implicit conversions, explicit conversions, and casting.
+When calling subroutines or assigning results from returns, the situation arises in which types don't match, and strict C++ typing appears to get in the way.
+Several solutions to this problem include implicit conversions, explicit conversions, and casting.
 Some of these are more dangerous than others.
-This article attempts to clarify and guide you to make good decisions.
+This article clarifies and guides you to make good decisions.

 Some general comments are appropriate before proceeding.

-Second, these same programmers rightfully take a dim view of any casting they see during code reviews unless that casting is properly justified with comment blocks.
+Second, these same programmers rightfully criticize any casting they see during code reviews unless it is justified adequately with comment blocks.

 double d1 = 3.14159, d2;